docksal/docksal/docs/behat.md

 ![](img/behat-test-features.png)

 ## Using host selenium2-driver
-You can use selenium from you host machine instead of selenium from container.
+You can use selenium from your host machine instead of selenium from container.

 Selenium Standalone Server is available [here](http://www.seleniumhq.org/download/).
 WebDriver for Chrome is available [here](https://sites.google.com/a/chromium.org/chromedriver/downloads).